Choose ExpressExtension to

 Number, street, and room or suite no

 Enter the suite, room, or another unit number after the street address against the address line.
 If the organization has a P.O.
-Box number, then it can be entered in the line instead of the street number.
+Box number, then it can be entered in the line instead of

-In case a third party (such as an accountant or an attorney) receives the mail(s) on behalf of your organization, then enter “C/O” followed by the third party’s name and street address or P.O. box.
+In case a third party (such as an accountant or an attorney) receives the mail(s) on behalf of your organization, then enter “C/O” followed by the third party’s name and street address

 City, town or post office, state, and ZIP code

 Enter the address of the organization.
-In case of a foreign address, enter the information in the following order: City, province or state, and Country(along with the postal code) in the line.
+In case of a foreign address, enter the information in the following order: City, province or state, and Country(along with the postal code)

 The next step is to enter the Return Code of the Application for which your organization needs to file a Form 8868 extension form.
-For instance, if your organization needs an extension time to file its Form 1041-A, then you must enter 08 as the Return Code.
+For instance, if your organization needs an extension time to file its Form 1041-A, then you must enter 08 as the

-Note - The Return Code varies based on the type of form filed by the organization.
+Note: The Return Code varies based on the type of form filed by the organization.

 Taxpayer identification number (TIN)